whaitukay/spark-utils/README.md

 * writeMergedCsv - A function for saving a DataFrame to a single CSV file.
 * listFiles - A function to list all the child files for a given path.
 * zipFile - A function that will zip (deflate) a given file.
+* binaryJoin - A function that joins dataframes together on a single key in a much more efficient manner.

 ## Installation